Outsiders17711/e2eET-Skeleton-Based-HGR-Using-Data-Level-Fusion/images_d/README.md

 ## Data-Level Fusion: Processing Benchmark Datasets

 1. **Consiglio Nazionale delle Ricerche (CNR) Hand Gestures Dataset**
-   - Download the [CNR dataset](https://github.com/aviogit/dynamic-hand-gesture-classification-datasets/tree/master/dynamic-hand-gestures-new-CNR-dataset-2k-images) and extract to the directory `./images_d/CNR-3d-original-1920px.1080px-[topdown]/`.
+   - Download the [CNR dataset](https://github.com/aviogit/dynamic-hand-gesture-classification-datasets/tree/master/dynamic-hand-gestures-new-CNR-dataset-2k-images) and extract to the directory `./datasets/CNR/`.
    - Generate the spatiotemporal dataset by running the notebook `./modules/parse-data-CNRd.ipynb`.
-This will create training and validation subsets from the original dataset.
+This will create randomized training and validation subsets from the original dataset.
+The spatiotemporal dataset will be saved to `./images_d/CNR-3d-original-1920px.1080px-[topdown]/`.

 2. **Leap Motion Dynamic Hand Gesture (LMDHG) Database**
    - Download the [LMDHG dataset](https://www-intuidoc.irisa.fr/en/english-leap-motion-dynamic-hand-gesture-lmdhg-database/) and extract to the directory `./datasets/LMDHG/`.